 - Check the status of your application from the "Application Status" page on USAJOBS.
 Clicking on "More Info" for your application's status will direct you to the AVIATOR system for more detailed information.

 - Each vacancy announcement contains a "View Application Questionnaire" link.
 Click this link to see a preview version of the questions you will be asked during the application process.
 You may use this preview to gather the necessary information you will need once you begin to apply for the job.

 For more information on Federal employment and the application process, visit the USAJOBS Resource Center to learn about Employment Information, Federal Hiring Processes, and how to assess your skills and interests to match potential career opportunities.

-You might be surprised by the opportunities FAA has for you to contribute to efficient and safer skies.
+Take control of your career.
+The FAA has many opportunities for you to contribute to our safe and efficient skies.
 Below is a sample of possible career fields: